 Just beyond your usual environment, you can …

 (if you’re in Brisbane), join the Dickson Action Group – a community determined to unseat their MP, Peter Dutton – the Minister for Home Affairs ( who has responsibility for national security including ASIO, law enforcement including the AFP, emergency management, border control including the ABF, immigration, refugees, citizenship, and multicultural affairs.
 Peter Dutton.

 At the last election, the sitting member’s safe margin was cut down from 6.7% to just 1.6%.
 So now Peter Dutton has put together a $650,000 war chest to hang on to his seat and the Dickson Action Group are working to build an unstoppable people-powered election campaign.
-But they need a lot of help.
-Their upcoming Dickson Election Launch BBQ will be a festive, family-friendly and informative event about the upcoming election and how to get involved.
+But they need a lot of help with fundraising, door-knocking to spread information through the electorate and more.
+Check out their webpage here and see if there’s something you can be part of.

 Attend peaceful protests to join like-minded people reminding the government of the existence of compassionate Australians.
 So if that’s something you can take the time to do, some of the organising groups across Australia are: